Couples for Christ: Ablaze Communications

 ABLAZE Communications, or simply "ABLAZE" is registered as a subsidiary of Couples for Christ.
 It is involved in the production of audio-visual presentations and merchandizing of products.

 Liveloud

 Liveloud is an annual praise and worship event first staged in 2009 featuring Catholic Christian Music.

+Anti-divorce law campaign

+The CFC has opposed the legality of divorce in the Philippines.
+In June, 2024, it published a manifesto arguing against divorces.